Updated on December 20, 2024

 Key Takeaways

-When used as directed, these medications are safe for most people.
-However, OTC medications do interact with other substances and can be dangerous when used by people with certain health conditions.
+When used as directed, OTC medications are safe for most people.
+However, they can interact with other substances, potentially resulting in dangerous side effects.

 Sponsored